Pragma0nce/lem_in/readme.md

 - Find the shortest path available for the first ant.
 - Let the first ant take a step.
 - Find the shortest path available for the second and, blocking out the node the first ant stands on.
-- Let the second and take a step.
+- Let the second ant take a step.
 ...

 TRIVIAL SOLUTION: